PremchandGat/RPI-4-Model-B/README.md

 ---

 ### Host/Development PC specification
-I am using ubuntu virtual machine as a Host/Development machine.
+Ubuntu virtual machine is used as a Host/Development machine.
 This vm is installed on the top of Windows 11 Lenovo ideapad Gaming 3 Pc.

 #### Windows PC specifications
     • Processor	AMD Ryzen 7 4800H with Radeon Graphics            2.90 GHz